tigera-cs/Calico-Foundation/3.1-kubernetes-services-basic-lab/README.md

 ## 3.1.
 Kubernetes Services - Basic Lab

 This is the 1st lab in a series of labs about k8s services.
-This lab explores the concepts related to k8s services and the drills down into the iptables chains that enable Kube Proxy to deliver the service.
+This lab explores the concepts related to k8s services and the drills down into the iptables chains that enable kube-proxy to deliver the service.

 In this lab, you will: